Every year at OVFF, we offer a schedule of programming that is intended to entertain, educate, and engage those attending the convention.

 Sunday evening, we gather whoever’s left at the convention for the Dead Dog Dinner Run.
 For the last several years, we’ve gone to BD’s, which is the best Mongolian barbeque in the world.

 Once the beast has been fed, everyone gathers back at the hotel for one last big filk circle, the Dead Dog Open Filk.
 We sing until the last person leaves for home, falls asleep mid-refrain, or is carried off to bed.
 In recent years, this has gone on past 5 am, (The record is 8:30 am!)
 Many people consider this to be the best open filking of the entire convention each year, so it’s worth sticking around for if you can.

 To Make Suggestions

-If you’d like to volunteer to teach a workshop or have any suggestions you’d like to make about our programming, you can reach our programming director here.
+If you have any suggestions or general comments you’d like to make about our programming, you can reach our programming team here.